 Spending all the time you need to write accurate, appealing, and great sounding food descriptions will more than pay off when new customers start ordering your food over your competitors.
 At this point, it’s up to the quality of your food to please your customer in order to keep them coming back.

-Giving your customers the ability to easily customise their order to their exact specifications can give your restaurant an edge over your competitors.
-This can be done directly through the food delivery platform, and customers will be pleased to know that your restaurant is willing to bend over backwards when it comes to whipping up dishes exactly the way they prefer it.
+Giving your customers the ability to easily customise their orders to their exact specifications can give your restaurant an edge over your competitors.
+This can be done directly through the food delivery platform, and customers will be pleased to know that your restaurant is willing to bend over backwards when it comes to whipping up dishes exactly the way they prefer them.

 Meal deals can be organised through the delivery platform itself, and while people are ordering through the app they will be prompted to order a side and drink along with their main dish.
 Offering discounts for meal deals are a great incentive to upsell.
 As an added bonus, this food can be packaged together, saving you money and reducing your environmental impact.